 The Horizon Brimmer is not the most or least durable in the pack.
 When packed into a small ziplock bag for 30 minutes, it showed some significant creases, however, they dissipated in time.
 The material does show some dirt and stains but can be washed off.
 The Tilley LTM6 Airflo is extremely durable and stylish, and is also crushable and cool looking.
 The Sunday Afternoons Ultra Adventure model is also very durable and packable - but not quite so stylish.

 The Horizon Brimmer is one of the few hats we didn't feel like a total dork wearing around.
 What it lacks in technical abilities it makes up for in looks.
 We would wear this hat on sunny vacations where style matters, in places like resorts and on beaches.
 We like the deep garnet red color it comes in and are disappointed that it doesn't come in more colors like the Oasis Sun Sombrero does.
-The most stylish hat we tested was the Sinsola although we were disappointed in its color selections as well.
+The Sun Runner Cap comes in a multitude of color choices.

 As we've mentioned, the Horizon Brimmer is best for leisure activities without high output, such as lounging on the beach, gardening, walking the dog, and hanging around in sunny locations like the cottage or sporting events (spectating).
 We would not recommend the Horizon Brimmer for backpacking, boating, or any other activity when you need to move around a lot or it will be windy.
 For a high-performance hat, check out the Sunday Afternoons Ultra Adventure or the Outdoor Research Sun Runner Cap.